tanjiya/SQL/README.md

 <p>To import the data, right click on the table where we want to load data and choose Import/Export.
 Choose the file, file extension, set headers on, and set escape to "".
 As we have double quoted data or simply modify the data manually.</p>
 <p><b>Step 4:</b> It's done.
 Check if the data has loaded correctly or not: select * from OLYMPICS_HISTORY;
 select * from OLYMPICS_HISTORY_NOC_REGIONS;</p>

+#### # Question and answer:
+I have added question and answer into separate file.
+Please check the file section.